diogolmenezes/simple-node-framework/README.md

 ```

 If you have modules with different users in your application, you can use x-authorization-module header to identify that you want authorize with an specific module credencial thah have to match with module column stored at snf-authorization collection.

+If you want to use ecrypted passwords at database, turn on useEncryption flag in configuration and check if your SNF_CRYPTO_KEY environment variable is created and has your security token.

 To protect your route with basic authorization you have to use the authorization middleware.